middleman/middleman-minify-html/README.md

 # Middleman-Minify-HTML

-Minify (by removing whitespace) in HTML files
+A HTML whitespace minifier for Middleman

 ## Installation